How to Split C Drive Without Losing Data🔥

 After downloading the software, follow the detailed steps to solve your problem.

 Step 1.
-Select your targeted partition and click "Move/resize" from the Feature List.
+Select the desired partition and click "Move/resize" from the Feature List.

 Step 2.
 Resize the size of the two split partitions and click "Proceed".